The-AVR/AVR-2022/content/en/diving-deeper/architecture/_index.md

 global coordinates.
 They're not true global coordinates, however, as they're still relative to where it was started.

-This module is the core of the VRC "secret sauce" to enable GPS-denied stabilized flight.
+This module is the core of the AVR "secret sauce" to enable GPS-denied stabilized flight.